 The price of bamboo flooring often surprises people.
-In many ways, bamboo is similar to hardwood, and in some ways, it is better, but it is only a fraction of the price.
+In many ways, bamboo is similar to hardwood, but it costs only a fraction of the price.
 Perhaps you can work out why.
 As we say above, bamboo matures in just 5 years, while hardwood might take 25 years, so producing bamboo flooring is far more efficient.
-Since you can get premium wide plank bamboo floors at , we give it 9 out of 10 for pricing.
+Since you can get premium wide plank bamboo floors at a reasonable cost, we give it 9 out of 10 for pricing.

 ORGANIC, NATURAL MATERIALS VS SYNTHETIC

 Both bamboo flooring and cork flooring are entirely natural materials.
 They both use a little adhesive in their manufacture, but the amount is relatively insignificant.
-Cutting a short story even shorter, both bamboo and cork flooring receive 10 points out of 10 in the “being natural” category.
+Both bamboo and cork flooring receive 10 points out of 10 in the “being natural” category.

 NATURAL VARIATION IN THE GRAIN – LOOK AND FEEL

 Bamboo flooring has a natural grain that is different from that of hardwood, yet it can look surprisingly similar.
 The grain is due to the fibrous nature of the material.
 The result is that every bamboo flooring plank is individual.
 You will never find two the same.
 It looks and feels entirely natural.
 For natural variation, it gets 10 out of 10.